-The exhibition, Double Mobius, includes a selection of works from Roni Horn’s multi-disciplinary oeuvre of sculptures, works on paper, photography, and books.
+The FLAG Art Foundation is pleased to present Roni Horn: Double Mobius, on view July 29-August 31, 2011, on its 10th floor.
+Double Mobius, includes a selection of works from Roni Horn’s multi-disciplinary oeuvre of sculptures, works on paper, photography, and books.
 Horn’s work often addresses issues of gender, identity and androgyny, while crafting complex relationships between the viewer and her work.
 The materials, often used with remarkable virtuosity and sensitivity, take on metaphorical qualities and relate key themes to viewers with great visual power.

 In Double Mobius, unlike in her earlier gold sculptures, the artist places the gold at eye level, so the viewer can experience the material up-close or its “simple physical reality,” as she refers to it.
 Installing the sculpture in daylight exposes the work to shifts with changes of the light and weather.
 The pairing of two potentially identical objects has been a central theme in the artist’s work for many years.
 Double Mobius, takes the doubling aspect to another level, as these ribbons are arranged in the form of a mobius strip, a geometrical form that appears to have two sides but confounding has only one, lending a simultaneous impression of intimacy and infinity.

-Born in New York in 1955, Horn lives and works in New York.
+Roni Horn (b.
+1955, New York, NY) is an artist living and working in New York, NY.
 She received a BFA from the Rhode Island School of Design and an MFA from Yale University.
 Horn has received the CalArts/Alpert Award in the Arts, several NEA fellowships, and a Guggenheim fellowship.
 She has had one-person exhibitions at the Art Institute of Chicago; Centre Georges Pompidou, Paris; Dia Center for the Arts, New York; and the Whitney Museum of American Art, New York, among others.
 Group exhibitions include the Whitney Biennial (1991, 2004); Documenta (1992); and Venice Biennale (1997), among others.